mahakmakharia/mahakmakharia/README.md

-- 🔭 I'm a freelance Software Developer!
+- 🔭 I'm a Software Developer in making.
 - 🌱 I’m currently learning more about Full Stack Web/App Development.
-- 👯 I’m looking to collaborate for my venture [The Designer Dev](https://instagram.com/thedesignerdev_).
+- 👯 I love designing both digitally and on paper, I run a page named [The Designer Dev](https://designerdev.in)
 - 💬 Ask me about anything related to software development and designing.
 - 📫 How to reach me: [Twitter](https://twitter.com/mahakmakharia)/[Mail](mailto:mahakmakharia@gmail.com)
 - 😄 Pronouns: She/Her